-The BESS component of the Project was studied charging from the grid.
+The battery energy storage system component of the project was studied from charging from the grid.
 The charging of the BESS was assumed to be interruptible.
 There may be times during the year where system load in the local area will prevent charging of the BESS at full capacity.

-1.4 Other Facilities Provided by Interconnection Customer
+Other Facilities Provided by Interconnection Customer 1.4